rknuus/LoAFi/README.rst

 - installation of an experimental dependency: `pip install <dependency>`
 - update of the dependency list: `pip freeze > requirements.txt`
 - deactivation: `deactivate`

+To run the tests, call `make test`.

+To build the documentation, invoke `make html`.